Killing of Victoria Martens: Reactions

 Eden called Victoria Martens's killing "the most gruesome act of evil I have ever seen in my career".
 Governor Susana Martinez called for a federal investigation.
-Then-Mayor Richard J. Berry tweeted: "We are heartbroken as we mourn the murder of beautiful 10yr old Victoria Martens.
+Then-mayor, Richard J. Berry tweeted: "We are heartbroken as we mourn the murder of beautiful 10yr old Victoria Martens.
 Give your kids an extra hug tonight. #justiceForVictoria".

 A birthday memorial was held for Victoria Martens on August 29, 2016.
 Two months later, on October 29, a public funeral was held for her.

 In August 2017, Martens's maternal grandparents filed a wrongful death lawsuit in the 2nd District Court against the City of Albuquerque and several named police officers.
 The lawsuit alleged that their failure to investigate a report that one of Michelle Martens' boyfriends had tried to kiss Victoria was negligence that led to her murder, and that Albuquerque "had in effect policies, practices, and customs that condoned and fostered the unlawful conduct of the [Albuquerque Police Department] Individual Defendants, and were a direct and proximate cause" of Martens's death.
 The lawsuit sought policy changes and compensation for the Martens family.
-The case was later dismissed.
+The case was dismissed in February 2021.